 Staff, volunteers, and clients who are fully vaccinated, or who have a history of confirmed COVID-19 and recovery within the past 90 days, are not required to quarantine or be excluded from work after exposed to a person with COVID-19.

 Staff, volunteers, and clients who were exposed to a person with COVID-19 should be tested for COVID-19 three to five (3-5) days after exposure and must monitor themselves for symptoms for 14 days, unless they have a history of confirmed COVID-19 and recovery within the past 90 days, regardless of vaccination status.

+To stay abreast of the Districtwide response to COVID, visit Coronavirus.dc.gov.
+For the latest updates on the DHS response, see at dhs.dc.gov/page/responsetocovid19.

 Plan Elements